choderalab/wetlab-protocols/Fluo_Inhibitor_Spectra_Assay/Fluo_Inhibitor_Spectra_Assay.md

 ##Procedure
 - Prepare 14 mL of 1 µM kinase (9.6 should be enough for two experiments, but good to have over) in Kinase Buffer (in fridge).
-- Use tube from either -80ºC.
+- Use tube from -80ºC.
 - Spin down (5000 rcf for 10 min at 4C).
 - Measure concentration using denovix (Src should be preprogrammed).
 - Convert to moles (MW of Src is 32.5 kDa).
 - Add appropriate amount to total 14 mL.
-- Run maintenance script MAINT_Wash on EVO.
+- Run maintenance scripts: MAINT_Wash and MAINT_Rehome on EVO.
-- Run maintenance script
 - Load Kinase Buffer into 100 mL trough, Protein into 25 mL trough, fresh D300 chip (Purple rectangle), 50 uL SBS DiTis (red rectangle) and appropriate Compound Stock Plate (Green rectangle).
 ![alt text](img/EVO_deck.png "EVO_deck.png")
 - Place 1 clean 4ti_0234 (96 well, clear) plate in Stack 4 of cytomat (Nest 1).